aashikreddy/Task-1/README.md

 # 🧮 Basic Calculator (Java)

 ## 📘 Project Overview
-This is a simple **Basic Calculator** program written in Java.
+This is a **menu-driven Basic Calculator** program written in Java.
-It performs basic arithmetic operations like **addition, subtraction, multiplication, and division** using user input.
+It allows the user to perform arithmetic operations like **Addition, Subtraction, Multiplication, and Division** repeatedly until they choose to exit.

 ---

 ## ⚙️ Features
+- Menu-driven interface for user convenience
-- Addition, Subtraction, Multiplication, and Division
+- Performs Addition, Subtraction, Multiplication, and Division
+- Handles **division by zero** using exception handling
+- Clean and easy-to-understand code using methods for each operation
-- Takes input from the user via console
+- Loops until the user decides to exit
-- Displays results with clear output messages
-- Handles invalid inputs gracefully

 ---

 ## 🧰 Technologies Used
 - **Language:** Java
+- **JDK Version:** 8 or above
-- **IDE:** Any Java-supported IDE (e.g., VS Code, IntelliJ IDEA, Eclipse)
+- **IDE:** Any Java-supported IDE (e.g., IntelliJ IDEA, Eclipse, VS Code)

 ---

 ## 🚀 How to Run the Program

 1. Clone or download this repository:
    ```bash
    git clone https://github.com/your-username/BasicCalculator.git
    cd BasicCalculator
    ```

 2. Compile the Java file:
    ```bash
    javac BasicCalculator1.java
    ```

 3. Run the program:
    ```bash
    java BasicCalculator1